-A water project addresses whatever water problems a community might have: dirty water, a broken well, long distances to water sources.
-Every community has a unique mix of problems that require a unique mix of solutions.
+A water project seeks to address the water problems a community might have: dirty water, sanitation, a broken well and/or long distances to water sources.
+Every community has a unique mix of challenges that require a unique mix of solutions.

 Water projects address water supply in a community at multiple levels: individual, family, and community.

 A woman might spend hours a day collecting water for her family - give her the tools to carry more water more efficiently and that means that a little less time is required to collect water, so she can dedicate more time to getting an education, learning a skill, or taking care of her family.

 A family might have water piped into their home, but the water comes out of the tap dirty because of broken infrastructure.
 Installing a household filter ensures safe water in the home for drinking, health, and hygiene purposes.